56 Best Gifts for Senior Citizens this Holiday Season

 La Villa Grande Care Center

-Rehabilitation Facilities 2501 Little Bookcliff Drive, Grand Junction, Colorado, 81501
+Skilled Nursing 2501 Little Bookcliff Drive, Grand Junction, Colorado, 81501

 La Villa Grande Care Center is located in the heart of the Grand Junction health care community and two major hospitals.
-La Villa Grande provides skilled nursing care on either a long-term or short-term basis, in an environment that contributes to the health and well-being of our seniors.
+La Villa Grande CC provides skilled nursing care on either a long-term or short-term basis, in an environment that contributes to the health and well-being of our seniors.
 Our skilled nursing facility offers 24-hour nursing care to address our residents many health care needs.
-It is a warm and welcoming senior living community offering award-winning Rising Stars program for people with Alzheimer's or related dementias, skilled nursing care, rehabilitation services, and respite/short stays all in one comfortable, secure, beautifully landscaped location.
+It is a warm and welcoming senior living community offering award-winning Rising Stars program, secured memory care for people with Alzheimer's or related dementias, skilled nursing care, rehabilitation services, and respite/short stays all in one comfortable, secure, beautifully landscaped location.